We specialize in high-risk life insurance underwriting for throat cancer survivors.

 Throat Cancer Life Insurance Underwriting

-Your doctor may perform laryngoscopy and take biopsy samples for evaluation.
+Your doctor may perform a laryngoscopy and take biopsy samples for evaluation.

 The biopsy results plus additional imaging tests (CT scan, MRI, PET scan, etc.) are completed.